bahadirdonmez/arch-linux/FIRSTSTEPS.md

     sudo localectl status
     ```

+## Set Up Git

+Git is a widely used version control system for tracking changes to files and
+directories.
+It is commonly utilized by software developers to manage source code.

+### Git Installation

+1. To install Git, run the following command:

+    ```bash
+    sudo pacman -S git
+    ```

+2. You can create a directory to store your Git repositories.
+To create a directory
+named `git` in your home directory, run the following command:

+    ```bash
+    mkdir -p ~/git
+    ```

+### Git Configuration

+You can configure Git using the `git config` command.
+Follow these steps to configure
+Git with your email address and name, as well as to set VSCode as the default editor:

+1. Set your email address for Git with the following command:

+    ```bash
+    git config --global user.email "doenmezb@ethz.ch"
+    ```

+2. Set your name for Git with the following command:

+    ```bash
+    git config --global user.name "Bahadır Dönmez"
+    ```

+3. Set VSCode as the default editor for Git with the following command:

+    ```bash
+    git config --global core.editor "code --wait"
+    ```

+4. You can check your Git configuration by running the following command:

+    ```bash
+    git config --list
+    ```

 ## Enable Arch User Repository (AUR)

 The Arch User Repository (AUR) is a community-driven repository for Arch Linux users.